timonvanhasselt/ovos-media-plugin-spotify/README.md

 spotify plugin for [ovos-audio](https://github.com/OpenVoiceOS/ovos-audio) and [ovos-media](https://github.com/OpenVoiceOS/ovos-media)

-allows OVOS to initiate playback on spotify
+Allows OVOS to initiate playback on Spotify

 > NOTE: [the companion skill](https://github.com/OpenVoiceOS/skill-ovos-spotify) is needed to integrate with voice search